vamshi-afk/python-learning-curve/README.md

 This repository contains practice scripts and concise learning notes from my Python journey.

-I followed the free [GeeksforGeeks Python course](https://www.geeksforgeeks.org/courses/python-course-certification-free) as my primary reference, but all notes and examples are written in my own words.
+I followed the free [GeeksforGeeks Python course](https://www.geeksforgeeks.org/courses/python-course-certification-free) as my primary reference, but all notes and examples are rewritten in my own words.

 > ⚠️ These notes are **not teaching material**.
 They're made to **help me retain and revisit tricky concepts**, not to explain beginner-level terms.
 If you're looking for definitions like "What is a string?" — this isn't the right place.